smarsou/spring-web-portfolio/README.md

 A Java web application with Spring Boot to manage and render my portfolio.
 It includes :
-- retrieve projects' data from a custom microservice API (https://github.com/smarsou/spring-api-portfolio).
+- retrieve projects' data from a custom API (https://github.com/smarsou/spring-api-portfolio).
-- display a home page, with my CV and my projects
+- display a landing page, with my projects
 - manage projects data through an admin panel

 It communicates with the API to manage the data which I want to display on my portfolio.